How is the CO2 emission calculated?

 EcoTransIT World calculates environmental impacts of different carriers accross the world, they provide an online tool for the emissions and energy consumption for all transportation modes based on an intelligent input methodology, large amounts of GIS-data and an elaborate basis of computation.

-What formula did Kuehne + Nagel use for the calculation of the port to port CO2 emission?
+What formula does Kuehne + Nagel use for the calculation of the port to port CO2 emission?

-Kuehne + Nagel used the aggregate trade-lane data reported by CCWG ocean carrier members to the CCWG in 2012.
+Kuehne + Nagel uses the aggregate trade-lane data reported by Clean Cargo Working Group (CCWG) ocean carrier members to the CCWG in 2015.

 What is the purpose of the GSCC?